MoNkEy1799/SmallPythonProjects/README.md

 - ***color/rgb***: fully converts the image to rgb ascii characters (default is 'full block' char: \u2588) using ANSI escape codes: https://en.wikipedia.org/wiki/ANSI_escape_code

 Main usage for this is to animate the measurement of integrated photonic chips: `integratedChip.py`.

+## ArXiv search

+Search through arXiv submissions by archive, category and date.
+By providing keywords, all submissions (titles and abstracts) are filtered by these keywords.
+The results are saved into a nicely formatted file including the title, abstract and link to each submission.